January Stepping Stones to Gardening Success

-Recuperate from New Year’s Eve by lying on the couch watching four uninterrupted hours of the Rose Parade.
+Recuperate from New Year’s Eve by lying on the couch watching two uninterrupted hours of the Rose Parade.
 Hope for inspiration for new bed designs while viewing themed floats of flowers and live plant materials glued to every square inch of surface.
 Possible applications: Creating a series of square, rectangle or curved raised beds 5 x 5 feet (ovals or salad bowl vegetable gardens) – jot down initial plans when spouse changes TV channel to the other bowls.

 Other possible applications: a reminder to mulch every inch of ground with organic, inorganic or live plant material.
 Tour the yard during bowl game commercials to see if mulch needs to be renewed.
 Leave no ground uncovered.